England full-back reflects on the development of her coaching skills through the Gallagher High Performance Academy programme

 Having started playing rugby as a six-year-old at her local club, Harpenden, McKenna has since gone on to enjoy a successful career with England, winning 45 caps and the Premier 15s title with Saracens.

-She is still playing top-flight rugby alongside developing her coaching skills as head coach of Old Albanians women, assistant coach of England’s Under-20s and coach of Saracens Women’s Academy.
+She is still playing top-flight rugby alongside developing her coaching skills as head coach of Old Albanians women, as well as assistant coach of England’s Under-20s and coach of Saracens Women’s Academy.